 After the fair, Pan American Unity — measuring twenty-two by seventy-four feet and weighing over sixty thousand pounds — was moved to the campus of City College of San Francisco (CCSF).
 This was possible because Rivera painted this fresco not on a wall, but on ten steel-framed cement panels.
 More than half a century later, an international team of experts has spent years planning another move.
 In partnership with CCSF, SFMOMA presents Rivera’s Pan American Unity in the museum’s free-to-the-public Roberts Family Gallery on Floor 1.
 On view until 2023, the mural will then return to CCSF to be installed in a new performing arts center.

 Presenting support for Pan American Unity is provided by Sir Deryck and Lady Va Maughan, Helen and Charles Schwab, Pat Wilson, and anonymous donors.

 Major support is provided by Doris Fisher, Randi and Bob Fisher, the Koret Foundation, Diana Nelson and John Atwater, The Bernard Osher Foundation, and Sanford Robertson.

-Generous support is provided by the Breyer Family Foundation, Katherine Harbin Clammer and Adam Clammer, Roberta and Steve Denning, Jean and James E. Douglas, Jr., and John and Ali Walecka.
-Additional support is provided by Mary Leonard Robinson and Susan Swig.
+Generous support is provided by the Breyer Family Foundation, Katherine Harbin Clammer and Adam Clammer, Roberta and Steve Denning, Jean and James E. Douglas, Jr., Lydia Shorenstein, and John and Ali Walecka.
+Additional support is provided by Susan Swig.

 Funding for the conservation of Pan American Unity was generously provided through a grant from the Bank of America Art Conservation Project.